St. Norbert COVID-19 Updates

 All St. Norbert masses are now open to the public.

 St. Norbert is livestreaming our Mass, Holy Hour and other events to keep us all connected during this time.

-Please join us daily at 7:30am Mass Daily.
+Please join us Monday to Saturday at 7:30am for Daily Mass.

 Sunday Mass Schedule is as follows: